 Read an article to know how to complete the checkout process on ELEX.
 You can also read how to download, install, and activate ELEX plugins.

 Check the video below to understand how to use the plugin:

 Once the plugin is installed and activated, you can start creating your feed.
 Go to WordPress Sidebar menu > ELEX Facebook Shopping Feed > Create Feed.

 The generic settings of the plugin are as shown below.

 - Project Name: Enter a unique project name to easily identify a feed.

-- Project Description: Enter a description to define your feed, You can also leave it as blank.
+- Project Description: Enter a description to define your feed, You can also leave it blank.
 If it is left blank, the project name will be considered as the description.

-- Country of Sale: Select the country in which you are focusing sales from Facebook marketplace or Instagram shopping.
+- Country of Sale: Select the country in which you are focusing sales from the Facebook marketplace or Instagram shopping.

 - Include Variations: Enable this option to include all product variations of your products.

 - Default Category: Choose a default Google category with which you want to map all your product categories by default.
 This default category can be changed in the next step if required.